 ).
 The "economic", "social" and "political" realms of life, and their relationship to each other, would also radically change as a consequence.

 UNRISD is continuing and expanding its work on care, and at the same time is responding to a variety of demands from policy makers, practitioners and academia.

-Innovations in Care: New Concepts, New Actors, New Policies
+Innovations in Care: New Concepts, Actors and Policies

-By reviewing national social policies and drawing on the most up-to-date research, this review will provide policy makers, development practitioners, women’s movements and other stakeholders concrete examples of care policies that can be replicated and scaled up in order to realize a transformative care agenda.
-Click here
+By reviewing national social policies and drawing on the most up-to-date research, this review provides policy makers, development practitioners, women’s movements and other stakeholders concrete examples of care policies that can be replicated and scaled up in order to realize a transformative care agenda.

-This background review will inform the UNRISD 2016 Flagship Report chapter on care.
+This background review informs the UNRISD 2016 Flagship Report

 Events with UNRISD contributions on care